Every student, regardless of their abilities, should have the tools they need to thrive in a learning environment.

 Possible ways that your child could be supported with accommodations include:

 Personalized accommodations will be offered based on the student’s disability.
-For instance, students on a 504 plan Florida ADHD are likely to receive accommodations that help them to avoid distraction and give them physical and mental breaks as needed.
+For instance, students on a 504 plan for ADHD are likely to receive accommodations that help them to avoid distraction and give them physical and mental breaks as needed.
 These can be tailored to work in conjunction with the student’s ADHD-focused IEP goals.

 Looking to set your child up for success beyond school?
 Explore Ori Learning’s ready-to-teach transition curriculum based on UDL and featuring automated progress monitoring towards IEP goals.